laradock/laradock/DOCUMENTATION/content/documentation/index.md

 * pdftops -- PDF to PostScript (PS) converter
 * pdftotext -- text extraction
 * pdfunite -- document merging tool

+`poppler-utils` is often used by popular PDF/DOC parsing packages in combination with `antiword`, hence both are installed when flags in `.env` are set.

 To install `poppler-utils` [(more here)](https://packages.debian.org/sid/poppler-utils) in any of the `workspace/php-fpm/php-worker/laravel-horizon` container